-English Language Learner (ELL)
+English Learner (EL)

-Our District's ELL Mission:
+Our District's EL Mission:

-To educate each linguistically and culturally diverse student with the academic and social skills needed to succeed based on high standards for English literacy in listening, speaking, reading and writing.
+To educate each linguistically and culturally diverse student with the academic and social skills needed to succeed based on high standards for English literacy in listening, speaking, reading, and writing.

-What is an English Language Leaner (ELL)?
+What is an English Learner (EL)?

-How are ELLs identified?
+How are ELs identified?